-Prairie Embrace by Rosanne Bittner is a Western and Native American Zebra historical romance involving abuse, love, and resilience.
+Prairie Embrace by Rosanne Bittner is a Western and Native American zebra historical romance involving abuse, love, and resilience.

 This post may contain affiliate links.
 As an Amazon Associate, Sweet Savage Flame earns a small percentage from qualifying purchases.